stevloc/oss-taapp/docs/api/gmail_client_impl.md

 # Gmail Client Implementation

+This documentation is auto-generated from the docstrings in the `gmail_client_impl` package.

-`gmail_client_impl` implements the Mail Client API using Google's Gmail SDK.
-The reference below is produced from the package docstrings.
+The Gmail Client Implementation provides a concrete implementation of the Mail Client API using Google's Gmail API.

 ## Package Overview